European Natura 2000 Award

 But despite its size and its many successes, many people have never even heard of it.

 Anyone directly involved in Natura 2000 – businesses, authorities, NGOs, volunteers, land owners, educational institutions or individuals – can apply for the award.
 Applications are assessed by a team of independent experts, with each year’s winners announced on or around Natura 2000 Day (21 May) of each year.
-The winners will be invited to a high level Ceremony in Brussels to receive their awards, and will get support to organise local events.
+The winners will be invited to a high level Ceremony in Brussels to receive their awards, and will get support to organise high-profile local events attended by representatives of the European Commission.

 A lot!
-Have you ever considered how healthy freshwater ecosystems provide clean water and help remove pollutants from the surrounding countryside?
+Have you ever considered how healthy freshwater ecosystems provide clean water?
 How peat bogs help store carbon, or how forests improve air and soil quality, for example?
 Natura 2000 protects these functions and many more besides, providing space for sustainable recreational activities such as hiking and fishing, and economic opportunities such as timber and food.